Where the design community meets.

-Toronto Joined about 3 years ago
+Toronto Joined over 5 years ago

 Love the concept and the simplicity of getting a paper drawing scanned vs having to scan it with the scanner.
 Definitely going to be giving this a shot!

 Haha we might!
 What can you offer? :P

 This is a project my partner and I spoke about and have in our pipeline after launching our utility tool for designers!

 Great question to consider,I'm not as old (lol don't know how to phrase this without sounding rude) and don't have as many years as you guys seem to have but it's something I've considered myself.

 I got into the industry really early at 18 with no formal education and just pretty threw myself into taking on side projects and things to learn.
 Having done this for 8 years, I do see younger and "hungrier" designers who are getting into the field through bootcamp experience and such.

 My end goal as a designer has always been to open my own agency, working with client projects to fund my own side projects.
 I haven't stopped freelancing and doing short-term contracts every now and then to gain the experience and network, and work on my side projects in the evenings and weekends so hopefully that allows me to get to where I want to be about 10 years or so from now.